Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 And so a lot of thought went into that in terms of the risk and the strategy.
 If you think about the timing, this is January 2020.
 The other factor was there was this respiratory ailment that was emerging out of China that was spreading very rapidly.

-And my thinking was is that the last place you want to be if there's a pandemic is in an Indonesian prison.
+And my thinking was that the last place you want to be if there's a pandemic is in an Indonesian prison.
 And so (I) wanted to get Phil out as soon as possible in case this thing spread and ended up becoming Covid.
 And so that was also an important consideration.

 And one of the things that made it interesting beyond the environmental community or expat community was the fact that he had been detained while traveling under this business visa.
 And it created this uncertainty around anyone who's traveling on a business visa within Indonesia.